MohamedRaslan/backgrond_run_and_test/README.md

       command: yarn run test:apps
 ```

-You can wait for multiple URLs to respond by separating urls with a comma
+You can wait for multiple URLs to respond by separating URLs with a comma

 ```yaml
 - uses: MohamedRaslan/backgrond_run_and_test@v1